jpalcantara85/HAUSMANN/README.md

 ## 6. OBSERVATIONS:

-- If you haven't already, you must create a variable named 'my_key_path' to access Google's environment (.json file): <br/>
+- If you haven't already, you must create a variable named 'my_key_path' to access Google's environment (.json file):
 ```python
 my_key_path = "/users/NAME_OF_YOUR_FOLDER_HERE/NAME_OF_YOUR_KEY_HERE.json"
 ```

-- If you haven't already, you must create a variable named 'my_output_path' to define your output folder (directory where outputs will be saved): e.g.
+- If you haven't already, you must create a variable named 'my_output_path' to define your output folder (directory where outputs will be saved):
 ```python
 my_output_path = "/Users/NAME_OF_YOUR_FOLDER_HERE"
 ```